freedomofpress/securedrop-docs/docs/journalist/submissions.rst

    QR codes can contain malicious links that your device will automatically visit.
 This can alert third-parties to your actions, reveal the identities of your Sources, and breach the isolation benefits of using Qubes.

-   In general, be careful when opening any links provided in a SecureDrop submission.
+   In general, be careful when opening any links provided to you by a Source.
 If you are unsure if a link is safe to click, you should consult internally, or contact Freedom of the Press Foundation for assistance.
-5. **Don't photograph submissions using your smartphone, and be careful with all digital photography**.
+5. **Don't photograph your computer screen using your smartphone, and be careful with all digital photography**.

    Many smartphones are configured to back up photographs to cloud services, immediately or intermittently; newer digital cameras have similar functionality.
 Not all backup settings may be visible to you.

    Any digital photograph will include certain metadata by default, which may reveal sensitive information about your SecureDrop usage patterns (potentially including GPS coordinates) to anyone who gains access to the file.

 Fully mitigating the risks of malware received via SecureDrop is beyond the scope of this documentation.
 If you have questions, you can :doc:`contact us </introduction/getting_support>`.
-Please do **NOT** disclose details about the contents of any submission you have received.
+Please do **NOT** disclose details about the contents of any communication you have had with Sources.

 .. tip::